5 Complications of Suctioning and How to Prevent Them

 6. Personal Protection

 The right suction equipment delivers consistent, reliable suctioning, increasing the chances that suctioning will succeed on the first try.
 Portable emergency suction machines are vital tools because they allow you to respond to patients wherever they are and deliver rapid, quality care.
-For help selecting the right emergency suction machine for your agency, download our free guide, The Ultimate Guide to Purchasing a Portable Emergency Suction Device
+For help selecting the right emergency suction machine for your agency, download our free guide, The Ultimate Guide to Purchasing a Portable Emergency Suction Device.

-Editor's Note: This blog was originally published in November 2019.
+Editor's Note: This blog was originally published in March 2021.
 It has been re-published with additional up to date content.